Esri/geodev-hackerlabs/develop/jsapi3/html5_location_query_jsapi.md

 * customize census block symbology and give it a popup.
 * add nearby census block features when the page loads and use our new [GeometryEngine](https://developers.arcgis.com/javascript/jsapi/esri.geometry.geometryengine-amd.html#contains) for the query (instead of making a request to the ArcGIS Service).
 * use [Geoenrichment](https://developers.arcgis.com/javascript/jsapi/studyarea-amd.html) to find out the total population of the census block.
-* create a 3D version of the application using the jsapi [4.0 beta 1](https://developers.arcgis.com/javascript/beta/).
+* create a 3D version of the application using the [JS API 4.0](https://developers.arcgis.com/javascript/).